Former El Paso judge once charged with DWI sues law enforcement

 Dunn says Gutierrez got into his car without thinking because he wanted to keep his family safe.
 He says Gutierrez’s wife did not have anything to drink that night and was initially the designated driver.

 The family is also suing New Mexico State Police because their officers also responded to the incident.
-NMSP did not want to comment and we did not get a response from the Santa Fe County Sheriff’s Office.
+NMSP did not want to comment and News 13 did not get a response from the Santa Fe County Sheriff’s Office.

 Gutierrez was also charged with unlawfully carrying a firearm at the event.
 His case was dismissed back in January.